Attacking RDP

 Since RDP takes user credentials for authentication, one common attack vector against the RDP protocol is password guessing.
 Although it is not common, we could find an RDP service without a password if there is a misconfiguration.

-Using the Crowbar tool, we can perform a password spraying attack against the RDP service.
+Using the Crowbararrow-up-right tool, we can perform a password spraying attack against the RDP service.
 As an example below, the password password123 will be tested against a list of usernames in the usernames.txt file.
 The attack found the valid credentials as administrator : password123 on the target RDP host.

 Crowbar - RDP Password Spraying